-Twitter has released their most detailed guidelines yet on what they consider spam within their system.
+Twitter has released their most detailed guidelines yet (updated link 2013) on what they consider spam within their system.
 Commercial users take note.
 Although they emphasise that commercial or promotional use of Twitter is allowed the following activities may be considered spam and result in account suspension.

 1. Following other accounts in order to gain attention to your account or links